-The OASIS Pro is an innovative, high-quality Cranio-Electro Stimulation (CES) device which applies a small pulsed electric current across the head.
+The OASIS Pro is an innovative, high-quality Cranio-Electro Stimulation (CES) device that applies a small pulsed electric current across the head.
 This small electrical stimulus which is applied laterally across the head promotes good mental health and wellness.
 The Oasis Pro may be used while you are sitting, lying down or engaged in quiet, non-hazardous activities

 The OASIS Pro uses a rounded pulse instead of a square wave which typically is used in CES stimulation.
 Unfortunately, square waves sting the ears or body part where the electrodes are attached.
 By rounding the leading edge of a pulse, over 80% of the sting is removed.

 It has been shown that if the frequency of a CES session is randomized, the effect is significantly improved over that of a fixed frequency as randomization reduces habituation.
-The OASIS Pro offers two types of randomization: phase shifted randomization and frequency randomization.
+The OASIS Pro offers two types of randomization: phase-shifted randomization and frequency randomization.